-DFI-Geisler sells composites produced by Europe’s leading manufacturers, including Spanish Consentino.
+DFI-Geisler sells composites produced by Europe’s leading manufacturers, including Spanish Cosentino.
 They were the first to develop the material in 1990 and, today, they market their product under the name of Silestone®.

-Read more about composite board in general and about Consentino’s composite in particular at silestone.com.
+Read more about composite board in general and about Cosentino’s composite in particular at silestone.com.
 You will find plenty of inspiration here.

 *Minor repairs such as edge damage can be carried out by a trained professional.

 Composite is available in three thicknesses.
 And because this is a moulded material, it is possible to manufacture worktops as thin as 12 mm.
 This opens up potential for a range of unique kitchen designs, with the material’s solid look providing a fascinating contrast to the thickness of the composite.

 • 12 mm

 • 20 mm

 Due to its sealed surface, the worktop is quick and easy to clean with a soft cloth wrung out in warm water.
 If you spill on the surface, you can simply wipe up without worrying about stains or hygiene.
 Even fats, such as butter and margarine, will never damage a composite worktop.
 On the other hand, the surface is colder than, for instance, laminate, Corian® or solid wood.
 However, this makes it a good working surface for baking.
 The dough won’t stick to the cool surface.